Manish2261/Future__and__We/README.md

 I believe that:

->          /"Presence of Mind Indicates Degree of Actions/"
+>          Presence of Mind Indicates Degree of Actions

 I want to contribute my part of work in building our future, Briefly I want to be the part of future where I will be significantly contributing for the betterment of our anthropological existence.